learnbyexample/cli-computing/cli_computing.md

 ### Here Strings

-This is similar to Here Documents, but the termination string isn't used.
-The redirection operator is `<<<`.
+This is similar to Here Documents, but the string is passed as an argument after the `<<<` redirection operator.
 Here are some examples:

 ```bash
 $ tr 'a-z' 'A-Z' <<< hello